 Worship music can take many forms, including hymns, gospel songs, contemporary Christian music, and traditional religious music from various cultures around the world.
 The primary focus is to help the church connect with God and to express their love, devotion, and worship of God.

-If we look at scripture there are many bible verses that emphasize the importance of using music to praise God.
+If we look at scripture there are many bible verses that emphasize the importance of using music to praise God (and bible verses about giving).

 Here are a few examples.